 The last full weekend in April, the get bEHIND the aRTS Studio Tour offers three days filled with art––inviting guests to explore an entire weekend of creativity in Southeastern Wisconsin.
 Now in its tenth year, the self-guided tour allows access to 70 artists’ studios featuring over 100 creatives at 35 locations throughout Racine and Kenosha.
 Visual and performing artists will open their private workspaces for a rare, behind-the-scenes glimpse of their innovative and productive worlds.

-The weekend kicks off with the art party of the year, the GBTA Preview Party on Friday, April 24 from 6:00 to 10:00pm at the Rita, Ground Floor, UWP, 900 Wood Rd.
+The weekend kicks off with the art party of the year, the GBTA Preview Party on Friday, April 24 from 6:00 to 10:00pm at The Rita, UW-Parkside, 900 Wood Rd.
 Kenosha, WI.
 On Saturday, April 25, Racine artists’ studios are open to the public, and on Sunday, April 26, Kenosha studios welcome visitors.
 Artists’ workplaces are open on both days from 11:00am to 5:00pm.

 All donations support this and future Studio Tours.

 get bEHIND the aRTS Studio Tours are organized by a collective of Racine and Kenosha artists and supporters of the arts.

 Formed in 2010 through the efforts of the Wisconsin Arts Board, the organization strives to promote local talent, broaden art audiences and educate the public about our region’s creative sector.